 Additional plates protect against powerful threats and blunt trauma.

-Threats marked as levels III and levels IV have to do with rifle shots that can destroy soft armor.
+Threats marked as levels III (RF1) andlevel IV (RF3) have to do with rifle shots that can easily penetrate soft armor.
 If you need a high level of protection, you should use a vest reinforced by the hard armor plates inside the carriers.
 These plates make the projectile shatter before hitting the soft textile material.
-You are welcome to purchase body armor of any type, reinforced or not, according to your personal purposes.
+That is why it’s so important to understand potential threats and the level of the protection is requre to stop them.

 Conclusion

-Soft body armor is lightweight and flexible as made of a textile fabric reinforced in different ways to guarantee extreme strength.
-Nylon and Kevlar are the most common.
+Soft body armor is lightweight and flexible as made of a lightweight materials such as UHMWPE and Aramid fibers reinforced in different ways to guarantee extreme strength.
+Actual carriers are made out of textile materials like Nylon and Mesh fabrics in order to provide with a strenght and comfort to the end user.